New Beginnings 2

 “We teach by example.
 Even when we are teaching what not to do, we are still carrying a message…..Our hope is that the next member will do better than we did, that they can learn from our mistakes.” –Living Clean p 7

 I’ve been consistently around the rooms of NA for four years now; however, I do not have that amount of time clean.
+I've been in and out of meth withdrawal treatment during this time.
 A lot of great things have happened since being around the program.
 I say being around the program and not in because about half the time, that’s all I’ve been, is around.
 I’ve had three sponsors and never got to Step 2 outside of treatment.
 I’ve done a lot of service work, however, the majority of it has been things I enjoy doing, planning anniversaries, game nights, etc. I love the literature and still I don’t read it as much as I should.
 The same thing goes for praying and meditating.
 I don’t obsess about using, there are just fleeting thoughts every once in awhile.
 I have so many blessings with outside things that seem to come with just being clean.
 I have my son, live in a safe environment, and have a job, and a car and all this material stuff.
 The mental, physical and emotional aspects of myself are still in disarray.
 In my case, the drugs weren’t really the problem.
 I took them away and yes things got better but I still practice addict behaviors.
 I still don’t truly love myself.
 I can’t help but to think what if…what if I did what has been suggested of me…what if I worked all the steps…what if I tried to follow God’s will…what if I applied spiritual principles in all areas of my life?

 In my crazy days I never saw where I had a part in anything, as silly as that sounds.
 I didn’t have the desire to even look because I would’ve had to change and there was no willingness, I hadn’t been beaten enough by my disease.
 I stayed in the “blaming” mode, it was their fault”.
 That was how my life went on a daily basis.